 In more contemporary spaces, mirrors with more subtle framing are a better choice.
 If your room is particularly small, frameless mirrors will enhance the space without impinging on it.

-Mirrors can be used like pictures and paintings – as a feature in themselves.
+Consider approaching decorating with mirrors the same way you would pictures or painting – they should be a feature in themselves.
+They look particularly great in small bedroom ideas.
 So, if you have a space to fill in a room and have found a mirror with a beautiful frame, ensure it's displayed and positioned just like a picture would be – to be shown off.

 If a mirror's main function is to reflect light, its best position is adjacent to a window rather than opposite it – that way it can boost the maximum amount of light.

-If your room is really light-starved, placing a lamp or wall light adjacent to or in front of a mirror can double its light-boosting effect.
+Decorating with mirrors is a great solution for light-starved rooms.
+Placing a lamp or wall light adjacent to or in front of a mirror can double its light-boosting effect.

+Height is a key component for decorating with mirrors.
 When you hang a picture, you would usually place the mid-point of the art at eye-height – or around 5ft off the ground.
-Mirror placement is subtly different: it needs to be positioned to provide the best reflection.
+Decorating with mirrors is subtly different: it needs to be positioned to provide the best reflection.
 In a hallway, this might mean at eye-height so that you can check your reflection before you leave the house; in a living space, it may hang higher to show off that wonderful light fitting.

 Having a piece of furniture below where a mirror hangs will affect its height too.
 Ideally, hang the mirror so that the bottom of the frame is nearer to the furniture below it than to the ceiling above, so that the connection between the furniture and the mirror is clear.
 Hang a mirror too high and it will feel disconnected from the rest of the room.

-The overmantel mirror has long been favoured as a way to create a focal point.
+The overmantel mirror has long been favored as a way to create a focal point when decorating with mirrors.
 It is a wonderful way to reflect the items on the mantlepiece and other items in the room, such as a beautiful light fitting.